-When small businesses make application for a bank loan or a bank term loan, and are approved, the loan agreement often contains loan or restrictive covenants.
-A restrictive loan covenant is simply a statement in the loan agreement between the lender and borrower (in this case, the small business) stating that the small business can and cannot do certain things while it is paying on the bank loan.
+When small businesses make application for a bank loan or a bank term loan and are approved, the loan agreement often contains loan or restrictive covenants.
+A restrictive loan covenant is simply a statement in the loan agreement between the lender and borrower stating that the small business can and cannot do certain things while it is paying on the bank loan.

 Affirmative or Positive Loan Covenants